 2009 Season ~ 3rd CHAMPIONSHIP IN A ROW!

 For the 3rd year in a row, Forest Hill’s softball team won the 12-team Heights Church Softball League.
 After defeating Grace Lutheran (18-2) and First Baptist (10-0) to reach the Finals, they then had to beat St. Ann’s Parish twice.
 They held on to win the first game 10-8 and then rallied back to win the second game 18-15.
 Keith Logan and Dave Burleigh led the way with 11 hits each!

-Thanks to all who supported our softball teams this year.
+Thanks to all who support our softball teams.
 Having two teams allowed us to welcome many new players who enjoyed family fun, fellowship and friendship throughout the season.

 2008 Season ~ 2nd CHAMPIONSHIP IN A ROW!